UniversalDependencies/docs-automation/valdan/README.txt

 Now we need a folder called log, lying in cgi/unidep next to the UD repositories, with write access for user www-data:

   mkdir log
-setfacl -R -m u:www-data:rwx log
+  setfacl -R -m u:www-data:rwx log setfacl -R -m u:zeman:rwx log

 The main script that must be symlinked or copied to cgi/unidep is githook.pl.
 This script will be invoked by a POST request from